LynchXLQ/sim-o1-ofhmp-interfaces/doc/environment-variables.md

 ## O_DU_CALLHOME_PORT
 - type string
 - the port number where a simulated O-DU listens for call-home connections.
-Is only relevant when docker image is ran in network_mode="host".
-Default port is 4335
+Is only relevant when docker image is ran in network_mode="host"
+- default value is **4335**

+## SDNR_CERTIFICATE_MARKERS
+- type bool
+- if **True**, the *add-trusted-certificate* operation from the simulated O-RU going towards the SDN Controller will contain the *"--- BEGIN ---"* and *"--- END ---"* markers of a certificate, when sending it to ODL.
+If **False**, the markers will not be part of the certificate.
+The markers are needed starting with ODL Scandium version.
+Only relevant for NETCONF Call Home (implemented in O-RU currently).
+- default value is **False**